Above: Early stages of skin cancer

 We also recommend checking your skin yourself (or asking someone to check it for you) at least every two to three months.
 Knowing the ABCDE and EFG guidelines below can help you identify the early signs of skin cancer:

-- Asymmetry: If you draw an invisible line down the centre of a noncancerous growth or lesion, the two sides will be almost identical in most cases; in skin cancer, the sides will look different.
+- Asymmetry: If you draw an invisible line down the centre of a non-cancerous growth, the two sides will be almost identical in most cases; with skin cancer, the two sides will look different.

-- Borders: Noncancerous growths tend to have smooth edges or borders while skin cancers have irregular borders.
+- Borders: Non-cancerous growths tend to have smooth edges or borders while skin cancers usually have irregular borders.

 - Colour: While most moles are one consistent colour, skin cancers tend to have more than one colour, like red, brown, black, pink, or even blue.

-- Diameter: Most melanomas have a diameter larger than a pencil eraser (about 6 mm); however, some melanomas can be quite small, especially in their early stages.
+- Diameter: Most melanomas have a diameter larger than a pencil (about 6mm); however, some melanomas can be quite small, especially in their early stages.